Carmen: Synopsis, Character Map

 Zuniga

 Zuniga leaves.
-Jose and Carmen are now alone.
-Jose tries not to look at Carmen, and Carmen stares at Jose.
+José tries not to look at Carmen, and Carmen stares at José.

 Carmen

-You have to let me go.
+Let me go.
 I’m from your hometown.
-I was kidnapped by gypsies and now I’m here.
 Why can’t you be nice to a girl from your hometown?

 Don José